-The concept that our Creator in heaven utilizes a feminine persona in which to interact with humans is a Biblical false doctrine that owes some of its origins to the pagan goddess worship.
+The concept that God in heaven utilizes a feminine persona in which to interact with humans is a Biblical false doctrine that owes some of its origins to pagan goddess worship.
 It exalts feminist reasoning over the straightforward understanding of what the Bible says.
 Like the created angelic realm, God is not male or female (Luke 20:34 - 36).

 For example, the works of George Gilder, "Men and Marriage," and Steven Goldberg, "The Inevitability of Patriarchy," are devastating to equality feminism's claims.
-One of their claims is that the only differences between men and women are the results of culture (i.e., the way little girls are raised versus little boys) and are not because of inherited biology.
+One of their claims is that the only differences between men and women are the results of culture (i.e., the way little girls and boys are raised) and are not because of inherited biology.
 Feminists are foolishly waging war against the basic reality that men will be innately more assertive and aggressive than women because of such things as testosterone (as one example).

-All this does beg the question as to WHY God chooses to relate to human beings as "Our Father" rather than something else.
+All this does beg the question as to why God chooses to relate to human beings as "Our Father" rather than something else.
 Here lies a great mystery.